Principal listing and maintenance requirements and procedures

 Ongoing financial requirements.
 In order to maintain a listing on the HOSE, the company must ensure the following financial requirements are met:

-• Paid-up charter capital of at least VND30 billion (approximately US$1.23 million).
+• Paid-up charter capital and owners’ equity of at least VND30 billion (approximately US$1.20 million).

-• Its business and production do not suffer a loss for three consecutive years.
+• Its business and production had not suffered a continuous loss for the last three consecutive years as reflected in the audited annual financial statements.

 Operating history.
 The company must have traded on the Unlisted Public Company Market (UPCoM) for at least two years, unless the company is an equitized state-owned enterprise or has already conducted a public offering of its shares as at the time of the listing registration.